 How Long Does The Eviction Process Take In Florida?

 It depends on several factors.
-A Residential Eviction for Possession that is uncontested takes 3 to 4 weeks (pre-COVID-19).
+A Residential Eviction for Possession that is uncontested takes 3 to 5 weeks.
 Evictions for removal can be conducted under Summary Procedure, Florida Statutes 51.011.
 This is an expedited process that allows for Landlords to quickly remove Tenants.
 This limits the time for filing a response from 20 days to a reduced period of 5 days.

 What Is An Uncontested Eviction In Florida?